The story of our school:

 The Howard Gardner School for Discovery thrived for many years, until the decision was made in 2012 to transition from the school’s long-time status as a private school and become a public charter school.
 The decision to become a public charter school was made in order to broaden the school’s reach; as a tuition-free choice school, the Howard Gardner MI Charter School offers increased educational opportunities for all children, regardless of their economic standing.

 After a successful first year as a charter school, HGMICS moved from its historic North Scranton location to the East Mountain neighborhood, purchasing the former Friendship House building on East Elm Street.
 This larger facility allowed the school to add additional classrooms and expand its programming, all in a beautiful rural location with access to local parks and outdoor spaces.

 As a laboratory charter school, part of our mission is to improve the practice of teaching.
 On any given day, preservice teachers from local colleges and universities visit our classrooms to observe and work with our teachers.
-As a member of the International Association of Laboratory & University Affiliated Schools, our faculty and staff do research, write and implement innovative curriculum, and disseminate our findings at regional and national conferences.
 Our connection to Howard Gardner and his theories has served as a framework for our school vision.
 We are one of a small group of so-called Multiple Intelligence (MI) schools in the United States, and one of only two that bear his name.